 Start filling this form by completing the first field -'Filter name'.
 The filter name will appear above the options, so enter something helpful like "Size".

 All the settings you need to apply to your filter are available on this page.
 You can set the filter type, customize its behavior, and even add the filter to an existing filter group.
 The filter type allows you to tweak the display.
 If you choose, you can set it as a dropdown, checkbox, image, or radio button.

 Make sure you pay attention to the 'Filter by' field in this settings form.
 This is where you can add different attribute filters like categories, product tags, product attributes, and ratings to the WooCommerce dynamic filter.

 If you're opting for the dropdown filter type, then bear in mind that you can display categories and sub-categories in a hierarchical order.
+This means that only one dropdown appears initially, and then further dropdowns appear as the customer makes selections.
 This can either be in one dropdown or multiple dropdowns.
 All you need to do is check any of the boxes below.

 Once you're done with the settings, click Save changes, and your WooCommerce dynamic filters are now ready!
 Finally, let's test them